 - Vegetables: high-fiber foods include celery, asparagus, and leafy greens

 - Complex carbohydrates such as whole grains (brown rice, quinoa, etc.), starchy vegetables (sweet potatoes, squash, etc.), and legumes are known as grains and starches.

 - Fats: wholesome fats such as nuts, seeds, avocado, and olive oil

 Food to Avoid During Endomorph Diet

-- Food higher in sugar, such as sweets, cakes, pastries, and donuts.
+- Food higher in sugar, like sweets, cakes, pastries, and donuts.

 - Beverages with added sugar, such as juices and soft drinks.

-- White bread and other simple carbs and foods with added sugars like some prepackaged foods.
+- White bread, other simple carbs, and foods with added sugars like some prepackaged foods.